-- Don’t have illustrator?
+- Don’t have Illustrator?
 No problem!
-You can open in a PDF printer or Word program easily as well.
-Just make sure you are putting your print settings on best resolution (fine) and using card stock if possible.
+You can open it in a PDF printer or Word program easily as well.
+Just make sure you are putting your print settings on the best resolution (fine) and using card stock if possible.

 Have an excited child?
 I’d love to see this printable in action!
 Tag me using #MomDot on Instagram or email me [email protected] if you used it, love it, or have any feedback for future Tooth Fairy Printables!